janiejestemja/dpsk/README.md

 # LLM Client's
 ---
-> Boilerplate setup for local LLM clients running without GPU.
+> Boilerplate setup for local LLM client running without GPU.
 Using various `Q4_K_M` models made available by huggingface.

 ## Features
 ---
-- Run a local language model in terminal
+- Run a local language model in terminal (chat)
-- Load in a file at the start to chat about
+  - Load in a file (to chat about)
   - Chat until context limit is reached
+- Scan a code base for todo-inline comments
+  - Store findings and metadata in a database (SQLite)
+  - Generate llm advice about how to finish what is to do
+  - View database per Webinterface via local server (uvicorn, FastAPI)

 ## Setup requirements
 ---